drewkopp/drewdyndns/README.md

 Andrew Kopp

 <h3>Description:</h3>
-(NotSo) Simple Cloudflare DNS record updater for people on dynamic IP addresses.
+(Not So) Simple Cloudflare DNS record updater for people on dynamic IP addresses.

 <h3>Motivation:</h3>
 I rely on cloudflare for many things for my lab - and i do not feel comfortable exposing my Cloudflare API keys to third-party apps.
 Plus, I wanted a friday night challenge.